Ninja-Squad/ninja-squad.github.com/_posts/2018-01-11-what-is-new-angular-5.2.md

 and the compiler will understand the situation!

+Note that this a generic feature: if you wrote your own structural directive, that works like an `*ngIf`, you can also leverage this type guard feature by adding a static field called `ngIfUseIfTypeGuard` to your directive.

+## Router parameters inheritance

+Previously, the router would merge path and matrix params, as well as data/resolve, with special rules (only merging down when the route was an empty path, or was component-less).

+Angular&nbsp;5.2 adds an option called `paramsInheritanceStrategy` which can take different values:

+- when set to `always`, it makes child routes unconditionally inherit params from parent routes;
+- when set to `emptyOnly`, the default, it only inherits parent params for path-less or component-less routes (the former behavior).

+## Project Ivy: a faster and smaller renderer

+This release doesn't have many features because part of the team is currently rewriting one piece of the framework: the renderer.

+We don't know much about this project (codename *Ivy*) as the design doc is not public right now, except that it should make the renderer smaller and faster, with a simpler design, allowing a better incremental compilation (faster builds for us \o/), and will be fully backwards compatible (hopefully no breaking changes \o/).
+We'll keep you up to date when this feature is ready (it's still in early stages).

+That's all this release!

 All our materials ([ebook](https://books.ninja-squad.com/angular), [online training (Pro Pack)](https://angular-exercises.ninja-squad.com/) and [training](http://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to learn more!